visbot/hfs/README.md

-  add [options] <file...>        adds one of more files to the virtual file-system remove|rm [options] <file...>  removes one of more file-hashes from the virtual file-system serve [options] [path]         serves file-hashes on the virtual file-system help [command]                 display help for command
+  add [options] <file...>        adds one of more files to the virtual file-system remove|rm [options] <file...>  removes one of more file-hashes from the virtual file-system serve [options] [path]         serves file-hashes on the virtual file-system list [options] [hash...]       lists properties of a hash in the virtual file-system help [command]                 display help for command
 ```